apache/pekko-persistence-cassandra/docs/src/main/paradox/testing.md

 # Testing

-There are a number of options for testing persistent actors when using the Akka Persistence Cassandra plugin.
+There are a number of options for testing persistent actors when using the Pekko Persistence Cassandra plugin.
 The two main methods are:

-* Testing using the inmem journal as shown in the [Akka docs](https://doc.akka.io/docs/akka/current/typed/persistence-testing.html).
+* Testing using the inmem journal as shown in the [Pekko docs](https://pekko.apache.org/docs/pekko/current/typed/persistence-testing.html).
 * Testing against a real Cassandra instance.

 For testing against Cassandra you can: